mattslatt/podcast_reviews/README.md

 # What's So Funny?
 Explaining the Joke in Comedy Podcast Reviews
 Comedy podcasts make up 3 of the [top 5 most financially successful podcasts](https://www.statista.com/statistics/476423/highest-earning-podcasts-revenue-worldwide/).
-The ratings of audience members for these shows are important for advertisers, given that their products become affiliated with the podcast sentiment.
-Further, positive podcast reviews are vital to the growth of audience size.
+Podcast ratings for these shows are important for advertisers, given that their products are associated with the podcast in the minds of the listeners.
+Further, podcast hosts must have a keen sense of how their listeners respond to their shows because positive reviews are critical for gaining popularity in this competitive industry.

-Using more than a quarter million comedy podcast reviews, I will examine what text features of podcast reviews contribute towards positive ratings.
-This information is useful for advertisers and producers alike, who rely on their listeners as a source of revunue and word-of-mouth distribution.
+Using a [publicly available dataset](https://www.kaggle.com/thoughtvector/podcastreviews) containing more than 1.2 million podcast reviews, this project will build a model that processes the text of user reviews to predict whether they have a positive or negative sentiment towards the show.
+With a refined model, we'll look at specific text features that contribute an outsized effect for these predictions.
+This information is useful for advertisers and producers alike, who rely on reviewers (a subset of all podcast listeners) as a source of revunue and word-of-mouth distribution.

 # Exploratory Data Analysis